Try our free Site Audit Tool. Get clear insights into your site's performance.

 This will bring up your 404 page URL.
 Once you click on that, you see all the links that lead to that 404.
 You can then export a spreadsheet and redirect those links to their intended page, or remove any dead links that are defunct.

-Most SEO softwares have backlinks reports.
+Most SEO software has backlink reports.
 For example, Ahrefs Site Explorer has a broken backlinks report that gives you all of the broken external links leading to your website in a single view.
 You can also use Ahrefs to do a crawl of your website, then look at your external links and filter out any 4xx status codes.

 This way, you can see where all the broken backlinks are coming from, as well as which pages on your website they’re leading to.
 This is also useful if you want to prioritize your broken backlinks by their Domain Authority and Page Authority for the most effective and immediate results.

-Watch this video below to see if it might benefit you:
+Watch the short video below to see how it works:

 How Often Should I Check for Broken Backlinks?

 It’s recommended to audit your backlinks at least once a month.
 For larger websites or those with frequent content changes, consider bi-weekly checks.
-Regular monitoring and maintenance helps catch and fix issues before they significantly impact your SEO.
-We recommend checking SEO tools like Prerender.io on a daily, weekly, or monthly basis.
+Regular monitoring and maintenance help catch and fix issues before they significantly impact your SEO.
+Get clearer insights into your website’s performance with our Free Site Audit Tool.

 Can Broken Backlinks Hurt My Website Even If I Didn’t Create Them?